 Among the goals of an Ethnic Studies pedagogy is self-determination for black, Indigenous, and communities of color often invisible to and within the academy.
-Self-determination, or the ability for dispossessed people to center one’s experiences in shaping one’s material reality, was an impetus for the formation of the AA&PI Student Services with the Asian American & Pacific Islander Retention & Education (ASPIRE) Program.
+Self-determination, or the ability for dispossessed people to center one’s experiences in shaping one’s material reality, was an impetus for the formation of the AA&PI Student Services.

 These spaces would not be possible without the work of Dr. Grace Yoo, our Project Director and Principal Investigator, Dr. Luoluo Hong, Co-Principal Investigator, Dr. Laureen Chew, TWLF Veteran Striker and Professor Emeritus (pictured above), as well as our SF State alumni, students, staff, faculty, and community members.

 Excerpts from Daus-Magbual.
 A. (2021).
 Being Grounded with an Ethnic Studies Legacy: ASPIRE SFSU.
 About Campus, March-April (2021), 26-29.